stranske/stranske/README.md

 # stranske
 I'm learning to code and this is the first repository I've created.
+Hopefully, I will do useful work I can upload here.